MakingSense/makingsense.github.io/3-working-with-git/dealing-with-line-endings.md

     [core]
     autocrlf = false
+    safecrlf = false

+The property `safecrlf = false` is to avoid warning errors converting line endings in the files that we choose to convert automatically.

 And allow to convert only certain kind of files by `gitattributes` file ([see more](gitattributes-file.html)):

+    # Set default behaviour, in case users don't have core.autocrlf unset.
+    * -text

     # These files are text and should be normalized (convert crlf =&gt; lf)
     *.cs      text diff=csharp
     *.xaml    text